gerardroche/sublime-phpck/README.md

 ## Installation

-*To use PHP 5.6 completions only, then manually install via Git and checkout the 5.x branch.*
+To use the old PHP 5.6 completions, manually install via Git and checkout the 5.x branch.

 ### Package Control installation